 There are several critical steps within the UCMS protocol: (i) it is vital that mice from all treatment groups will be housed together and not in separate cages.
-For example, if there are 3 treatment groups (e.g.: escitalopram, NHT and saline) there will be 2 mice from 2 of the groups and 1 from the remaining group in each cage.
-The hybrid group housing will thwart the possibility that the results were underlain by the housing conditions and not the treatment per se. (ii) naïve mice must be housed separately from stressed mouse, since housing with stressed mice is stressful90, 119, 120 and therefore could impede or attenuate the stress manipulation. (iii) previous UCMS protocols have instructed single housing rather than group housing32, 121; we have suggested the latter as single housing might lead to a further susceptibility to stress in mice and rats122–125. (iv) the UCMS schedule must be designed diligently to ensure unpredictability (i.e., random exposure to each stressor once a week); however, schedules could be modified throughout the experiment as long as the unpredictability is kept.
+For example, if there are 3 treatment groups (e.g.: escitalopram, NHT and saline) there will be 2 mice from 2 of the groups and 1 mouse from the remaining group in each cage.
+The hybrid group housing will thwart the possibility that the results were underlain by the housing conditions and not the treatment per se. (ii) naïve mice must be housed separately from stressed mouse, since housing with stressed mice is stressful90, 119, 120 and therefore could impede or attenuate the stress manipulation. (iii) previous UCMS protocols have instructed single housing rather than group housing32, 121; we have suggested the latter as single housing might cause further susceptibility to stress in mice and rats122–125. (iv) the UCMS schedule must be designed diligently to ensure unpredictability (i.e., random exposure to each stressor once a week); however, schedules could be modified throughout the experiment as long as the unpredictability is kept.

 ACKNOWLEDGMENTS: